 “Justine, you can’t quit your job unless you have something else lined up.
 End of discussion.”

 He would come to regret those words.

-Within of a few weeks of that conversation, I negotiated a freelance gig that covered most of my salary for a fraction of the hours and happily handed in my two weeks notice.
+Within of a few weeks of that conversation, I negotiated a freelance gig (a work from home job) that covered most of my salary for a fraction of the hours and happily handed in my two weeks notice.

 It’s been over a year since I quit my job to start a business and I have absolutely no regrets.